abinit/abinit/doc/tutorial/eph4isotc.md

 # Superconducting properties within the isotropic Eliashberg formalism

-This tutorial explains how to compute phonon linewidths induced by the electron-phonon (e-ph) interaction in metallic systems and how to use the Eliashberg spectral function and the McMillan equation to estimate the superconducting critical temperature $T_c$ within the **isotropic Eliashberg formalism**.
+This tutorial explains how to compute the phonon linewidths induced by the electron-phonon (e-ph) interaction in metallic systems and how to use the Eliashberg spectral function $\alpha^2F$ and the McMillan equation to estimate the superconducting critical temperature $T_c$ within the **isotropic Eliashberg formalism**.

 We start by presenting the basic equations implemented in the code and their connection with the ABINIT variables.
-Then we discuss how to run isotropic $T_c$-calculations and how to perform typical convergence studies using MgB$_2$, a well-known phonon-mediated superconductor with $T_c$ = 39 K.
+Then we discuss how to run isotropic $T_c$-calculations and how to perform typical convergence studies for MgB$_2$, a well-known phonon-mediated superconductor with $T_c$ = 39 K.
 For a more complete theoretical introduction, see [[cite:Giustino2017]] and references therein.

 It is assumed the user has already completed the two tutorials [RF1](rf1) and [RF2](rf2),